Use the steps below, the links on the left, and this informational sheet as a guide when applying to an undergraduate program.

 Prospective first-year and transfer students interested in entering the childhood education programs at Buffalo State must apply through the Undergraduate Admissions Office.
 Current students should contact the department directly for program admission requirements.

-The Elementary Education Major
+The Elementary Education, Literacy, and Educational Leadership Major

 At the time of application and admission to the department, you will choose a specific program and concentration and you will begin to take observation and methods courses.
 Upon successful completion of each level, you will progress to the next sequential level in preparation for the student teaching placements which you will complete in your final semester.